-After giving effect to the sale of 3,750,000 shares of our common stock in this offering at the assumed public offering price of \$16.00 per share, which was the last reported sale price of our common stock on the OTCQB on October 27, 2015, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of June 30, 2015 would have been \$98.4 million, or \$5.39 per share.
-This amount represents an immediate increase in net tangible book value of \$2.40 per share to our existing stockholders and an immediate dilution in net tangible book value of approximately \$10.61 per share to new investors purchasing shares of our common stock in this offering.
+After giving effect to the sale of 6,250,000 shares of our common stock in this offering at the public offering price of \$8.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of June 30, 2015 would have been \$89.1 million, or \$4.29 per share.
+This amount represents an immediate increase in net tangible book value of \$1.30 per share to our existing stockholders and an immediate dilution in net tangible book value of approximately \$3.71 per share to new investors purchasing shares of our common stock in this offering.
 We determine dilution by subtracting the net tangible book value per share after the offering from the amount of cash that a new investor paid for a share of common stock.